-There were no capital commitments as at 31 December 2020 (2019: nil).
+There were no capital commitments as at 31 December 2021 (2020: nil).

-Financial commitment
+34. Financial commitment

-As at 31 December 2020, the Company had outstanding letters of credit to the tune of N7.2 billion with First Bank of Nigeria Limited (2019: N5.7 billion).
+As at 31 December 2021, the Company had outstanding letters of credit to the tune of N115.5 million with First Bank of Nigeria Limited (2020: N7.2 billion).

-Contingent liabilities
+35. Contingent liabilities

 The Company is in litigation with Nimex Petrochemical Nigeria Limited (Nimex), one of its former suppliers of products.
 In 2007, Nimex sued the company for US\$3,316,702.71 and US\$127,060.62 being demurrage and interest incurred for various supplies of petroleum products.
 The Federal High Court gave judgment in favour of Nimex in the sum of US\$13,756,728 which included the amount claimed and interest at 21% till judgment was delivered and also granted a stay of execution with a condition that the judgment sum be paid into the court.
 The court also granted a garnishee order against First Bank of Nigeria Limited to pay the Company's money with the bank into the court.
 Conoil Plc has appealed against the judgment to the Court of Appeal in Abuja.
-The appeal is pending and the Directors, on the advice of the external solicitors, are of the opinion that the judgement of the Federal High Court will be upturned.
+The appeal is pending and the Directors, on the advice of the external solicitors, are of the opinion that the judgment of the Federal High Court will be upturned.
 The current value of the judgment sum which is N4.3 billion has been fully provided for in these financial statements to mitigate any possible future loss.